Starbreeze Studios: Syndicate, Payday 2 and Brothers (2010–2016)

-In 2012, Starbreeze also announced that they had acquired Overkill Software, the developer of Payday: The Heist, granting them rights to all of Overkill's proprietary technology and intellectual properties.
+In 2012, Starbreeze also announced that it had acquired Overkill Software, the developer of Payday: The Heist, granting it rights to all of Overkill's proprietary technology and intellectual properties.
 At the time, Overkill was working on the sequel, Payday 2, a game that was set to "broaden the Payday template".
 While officially, Starbreeze became Overkill's parent company, those close to the situation, speaking to Eurogamer, stated that it was more that Overkill's investors, which including Overkill's founders, brothers Bo and Ulf Andersson, became Starbreeze's majority shareholders; this deal had been made to help infuse cash into both the struggling Starbreeze and to provide funds for Overkill to pursue Payday 2.
 Payday 2 was a massive commercial success, and was profitable from pre-order sales alone.
 Payday 2 also became Starbreeze's best selling game of all time, and helped the company to make a record profit for the first time after suffering an accumulated loss of $14.4 million between 1998 and June 2013.
 The game's success also prompted publisher 505 Games to invest $5 million in Starbreeze in March 2015 to continue to improve and develop additional content for Payday 2 over twenty months.
 The game was ported to PlayStation 4 and Xbox One under the title Payday 2: Crimewave Edition.
 Starbreeze moved its offices from Uppsala to Overkill's offices in Stockholm, and Bo Andersson was named CEO of Starbreeze in 2013 following the acquisition of Overkill.